 - To upload a video from your computer click “Upload from computer“.

-- To insert a video form YouTube click “YouTube”.
+- To insert a video from YouTube click “YouTube“, and follow the next step.

 - Click the “Search” tab.